opstree/OT-Dockerlinter/README.md

   - Amd 32
   - Arm 32

-For installation on debian and redhat based system, `.deb` and `.rpm` packages can be used.
+For installation on Debian and the RedHat-based system, `.deb` and `.rpm` packages can be used.

-For installing on MacOS system, use brew:-
+For installing on macOS system, use brew:-

 ```shell
 brew install ot-docker-linter